Pelvic Inflammatory Disease (PID)

 Definition - What does Pelvic Inflammatory Disease (PID) mean?

 Pelvic Inflammatory Disease (PID) is a condition that results in the infection and inflammation of the female reproductive structures.
-It occurs when bacteria or viruses from vagina ascend into the other parts of the female reproductive track including the cervix, uterus, and the Fallopian tubes.
+It occurs when bacteria or viruses from vagina ascend into the other parts of the female reproductive tract including the cervix, uterus, and the fallopian tubes.
 Within these structures, the bacteria or viruses grow in number and cause inflammation.
 Longstanding PID may result in complications like infertility, ectopic pregnancies, and menstrual irregularities.

 FertilitySmarts explains Pelvic Inflammatory Disease (PID)

-Factors increasing risk for PID include:
+Factors increasing the risk for PID include:

 - Unprotected sex